ScottLouvau/scottlouvau.github.io/content/gaming/2024/2024-06-04-dosbox-on-steam-deck/index.md

 exit
 ```

+This variant of DOSBox didn't handle relative paths, so use `~` to refer to /home/deck.
+Add "exit" after everything to quit back to SteamOS cleanly.

+If you need to override settings, put the `[autoexec]` section last; some DOSBox variants don't know how to parse the autoexec section and won't read any settings after it.

 ### Anvil of Dawn.sh
 ```
 #!/bin/sh
 resolution=$(xdpyinfo | grep dimensions: | awk '{print $2}')
 flatpak run com.dosbox.DOSBox -conf "/home/deck/Documents/DOS/DosBox/res-$resolution.conf" --conf "/home/deck/Documents/DOS/DosBox/game-Anvil.conf"
 ```

+`xdpyinfo` works nicely on the Steam Deck to find the current screen resolution.
+If you use this script design, you will need a "res" configuration file for each screen resolution you use.

 After you create the script, you need to make it executable.
 Right-click in the file explorer, click Properties, go to the Permissions tab, and check "Is executable".
 (You can also run `chmod +x [XYZ.sh]` from the Terminal.)